 Tear Jerker: The ending, where Shanoa smiles for Albus, who sacrifices his life.

-That One Boss: Blackmore fills the screen with projectiles and attacks that will kill you in about 4 hits.
-I hope you're good at dodging.
+Blackmore fills the screen with projectiles and attacks that will kill you in about 4 hits.
+Unless you bring enough dark resistance and light glyphs, you better hope you're good at dodging.
+There is a very good reason why you're provided the opportunity to grab the Nitesco glyph literally just before you confront him.

 The Woobie: Shanoa.
 She got manipulated into resurrecting Dracula by none other than the man who raised her, who also stole her memories and emotions.